santi1s/Big-Data/Big-Data/Case-Management/Last-Quality-Response.md

 We care for your support and it is important to get your consent to close this case before I take that action.

-If your issue has been resolved, we always appreciate anything you can share as to the resolution so we can update our records and documentation to help us in future cases.
+If your issue has been resolved, we always appreciate anything you can share as to the resolution; so we can update our records and documentation to help us in future cases.

 Sincerely,
 **[Support Engineer Name]**